-The simple fact is, both a contact center and a call center aim to satisfy customers needs and encourage them to become loyal customers for your business.
+The simple fact is, both an outsourced contact center and an outsourced call center aim to satisfy customers needs and encourage them to become loyal customers for your business.
 However, contact centers don’t just use the phone as a way of resolving customer queries.

 Contact centers are about improving your overall customer experience (CX), making it a seamless process in which they can receive help immediately and on any device - not just over the phone.

 This could include artificial intelligence (AI) and chatbots, an omnichannel strategy and real-time data that resolves customer issues before they even know they exist.